About

 What We Do

-Since 2012, the Healthy Lifestyles Coalition (HLC) has been operating as a community collaboration which aims to increase nutrition and physical activity among residents living on the North and East Sides of the City of Binghamton.
-The HLC provides a community forum to support residents in obtaining access to healthy and affordable food, safe places to play and be active and training and support to become advocates for policy and environmental changes which promote positive health outcomes by reducing obesity in the neighborhood.
+Since 2012, the Healthy Lifestyles Coalition (HLC) has been operating as a community collaboration that aims to increase nutrition and physical activity among residents living on the North and East Sides of the City of Binghamton.
+The HLC supports residents in obtaining access to healthy, affordable food and safe places to play and be active.
+HLC strives to work with residents as they advocate for policy and environmental changes that promote positive health outcomes by reducing chronic health conditions in the neighborhood.

 FAQs